maciekboni/2019-test-ppq-pk/README.md

 ### Dihydroartemisinin (DHA) PKPD Model

-Default value for pmax_art in AL module changed from 0.99997 to 0.983 after calibrating it to the efficacy of 3-day AS monotherapy  (68.9%)
+Dec 2024: Default value for pmax_art in AL module changed from 0.99997 to 0.983 after calibrating it to the efficacy of 3-day AS monotherapy  (68.9%)